mariankh1/SimpleChatApp/README.md

-# Simple Chat Andoird App Using Google Firebase
+# Simple Chat Andoird App + on the Cloud processing functions -  Using Google Firebase

 FriendlyChat is an app that allows users to send and receive text and photos in realtime across platforms.